 Hotels in Brussels Overview

-We’ve sorted the hotels by category, but most hotels are suitable for a variety of reasons, so we’ve created a table to help you find exactly what you’re looking for.
+We’ve sorted the top hotels in Brussels by category, but most hotels are suitable for a variety of reasons, so we’ve created a table to help you find exactly what you’re looking for.

 We also mention the area of Brussels where you’ll find the hotels.
 If you’d like to know a bit more about the different neighbourhoods, read this article, to figure out which area is right for you.
 At the end of this article, you’ll find a map of the top 30 hotels, so you can see exactly where they are located.

 |Breakfast – Additional Charge||Budget Hotel|

 |Spa – Sauna, Hammam, etc.||Near Brussels Midi Station|